Name

 Files

-This script is used to start/stop the kismet_server as a system service.
+This systemd unit control is used to start/stop the kismet_server as a systemd service.
 This script is created when nstkismet is invoked with the --mode setup option and removed when nstkismet is invoked with the --mode remove option.

 /var/nst/kismet